 When I first wrote about gaslighting in April 2017, here’s how I described the situation:

-Since then, gaslighting has become even better known.
+Since then, the term gaslighting has become even better known.
 In 2018, Oxford Dictionaries named it one of the most popular words of the year.

-Gaslighting can create cognitive dissonance and low self-esteem.
+Gaslighting is a cognitive strategy that can create cognitive dissonance and low self-esteem.
 It’s disturbing because it leads to people questioning their own reality.

 While I was on my laptop in laser-focus work mode, my husband took my empty glass and announced he would get me more smoothie.

 20 minutes later, I looked up and wondered where my smoothie was.
 There was nothing in my cup.